-A study of African American artists in sculpture, photography, painting, sketching, etching, writing and on antique in New York, United States.
+A study of African American artists in sculpture, photography, painting, sketching, etching, writing and in antiques, in Harlem, New York City.
 A sign reads '7th AVE W 135 ST'.
 The Harlem YMCA building.
 Richard William Lindsay, an African American painter, teaches students in a classroom.
 A student poses holding a ball.
 Paintings displayed on a wall.
 Masks and sculptures are displayed.
 The students in the classroom paint.
 William Ellisworth Artis, an African American sculptor, helps a student in making a sculpture.
 The students make sculptures.
 Young boys give final touches to the sculptures.
+(Harlem Renaissance period.)

 This historic stock footage available in HD video.
 View pricing below video player.